 \section{Introduction}

-The seminal paper \cite{CS} by Caffarelli and Silvestre, see also \cite{CT}, marked a turning point in the study of the fractional Laplacian $\Ds$ of order $s\in(0,1)$.
-It was shown that, for any sufficiently regular function $u$ on $\R^n$, the unique solution $\E_s[u]$ to the Dirichlet problem
+The seminal paper \cite{CS} by Caffarelli and Silvestre marked a turning point in the study of the fractional Laplacian $\Ds$ for $s\in(0,1)$.
+It was shown that for any sufficiently regular function $u$ on $\R^n$, there exists a unique solution $\E_s[u]$ to the Dirichlet problem